the-t-in-rtf/gpii-testem/docs/coverage.md

 6. Run your tests.
 7. (Once all tests are complete) Compile an overall coverage report.

 By default, the `gpii.testem` grade does everything but step 5 for you.

-will take care of steps 1, 2, 3, and 4 for you.
-The last step, compiling the reports, will take place if `options.compileCoverageReport` is set to true.
-This option is provided so that you can (for example) prepare a combined coverage report for node and browser fixtures in a "posttest" npm script.

 Step 5 requires loading a piece of code in your browser, using a line like the following:

 ```
 <script type="text/javascript" src="/coverage/coverageSender.js"></script>
 ```

 This needs to be loaded after testem, but before your tests.

+The last step (preparing coverage reports) is optional, but enabled by default.
+Read on for details.

 # Disabling Instrumentation and Code Coverage Reporting